OpenDDS/OpenDDS/docs/devguide/getting_started.rst

 The ``DCPSInfoRepo`` executable is found in ``bin/DCPSInfoRepo``.
 When we start the ``DCPSInfoRepo`` we need to ensure that publisher and subscriber application processes can also find the started ``DCPSInfoRepo``.
-This information can be provided in one of three ways: a.) parameters on the command line , b.) generated and placed in a shared file for applications to use, or c.) parameters placed in a configuration file for other processes to use.
+This information can be provided in one of three ways:

+#.
+Pass arguments on the command line.
+#.
+Connection info generated and placed in a shared file for applications to use.
+#.
+Options put in a configuration file for other processes to use.

-For our simple example here we will use option ‘b’ by generating the location properties of the ``DCPSInfoRepo`` into a file so that our simple publisher and subscriber can read it in and connect to it.
+For our simple example here we will use option 2 by generating the location properties of the ``DCPSInfoRepo`` into a file so that our simple publisher and subscriber can read it in and connect to it.

 From your current directory type: